-- Bring your own bags to the grocery – otherwise, they will charge you.
+- Bring your own bags to the grocery store – otherwise, they will charge you.

-- If you need a large shopping cart at the grocery, you will need a euro coin – which you will get back once you return the shopping cart.
+- If you need a large shopping cart at the supermarket, you will need a euro coin to unlock it– which you will get back once you return the shopping cart.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.